matanlb/pocket-n8n/README.md

 **Backup/restore failures:**
 - Ensure you're authenticated with Fly.io: `fly auth whoami`
-- Check if the app is running: `fly status -a matanlb-n8n`
+- Check if the app is running: `make status`
 - Verify backup file exists and is not corrupted

 ### Performance Tuning